thilinarmtb/ttt/README.md

 ```

 Then `mylib.sh` (Originally, `xxx.sh` before calling setup), can be used to
-build and install the library `mylib.so` and the executable `drive`.
-Latter
+build and install the library `mylib.so` and the executable `mylib_driver`.
-is not renamed since it is just the driver code to interact with the library.
+`setup.sh` self-deletes itself and deletes git history and this `README.md`
-`setup.sh` self-deletes itself and deletes this `README.md` as well.
+as well.